Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 - Instead of a few features like color and ear-shape, a vision-model can track hundreds or even thousands of subtle details.
 (Those "features" are called "dimensions" in machine-learning jargon.)

-- Instead of writing them on paper, a vision-model stores its evaluation as a long list of numbers.
+- Instead of assigning words to a category, a vision-model assigns a number, and stores its evaluation as a long list of numbers.
 (Called an "embedding vector" in machine-learning jargon.)

 - Instead of checking which words match, we can examine those numbers.
 By comparing them mathematically, we can determine which images are most similar — closer numbers in the same dimensions mean more similarity.